griptape-ai/griptape-trade-school/docs/courses/shotgrid-client/10_pipeline.md

 ### Main objective

-Sometimes it's helpful to remind the LLM what it's main objective is.
+Sometimes it's helpful to remind the LLM what its main objective is.
 In this case, we want to remind it that we want it to update ShotGrid using the ShotGridTool.

 ```python title="app.py" hl_lines="8-10"
 # ...